apache/kyuubi/docs/quick_start/quick_start.md

 The formerly created Spark application for user 'anonymous' will not be reused in this case, while a brand new application will be submitted for user 'kentyao' instead.

-Then, you can see two processes running in your local environment, including one `KyuubiServer` instance, one `SparkSubmit` or `FlinkSQLEngine` instances as the SQL engines.
+Then, you can see two processes running in your local environment, including one `KyuubiServer` instance, one `SparkSubmit` `FlinkSQLEngine` or `TrinoSqlEngine` instances as the SQL engines.

 - Spark